Character Education in Early ChildhoodCharacter Education in Early Childhood - children developing character virtues in a classroom setting

 1. Early childhood is the critical window for character formation: The foundations of moral character are primarily laid during the early years, with primary caregivers playing an indispensable role in shaping virtues through daily interactions and role modelling, as highlighted by Piaget's seminal work on moral development (Piaget, 1932).
 Schools build upon this initial groundwork, reinforcing and expanding these foundational values.

-4. Character education cultivates ethical citizens and contributes to lifelong well-being: High-quality character education programmes foster not only academic success but also crucial social-emotional competencies, preparing pupils to become responsible, compassionate members of society (Berkowitz & Bier, 2004).
-Such programmes must also be inclusive, valuing diverse perspectives and ensuring all pupils feel a sense of belonging and moral agency.
+4. Character education cultivates ethical citizens and contributes to lifelong well-being: High-quality character education programmes foster not only academic success but also crucial social-emotional competencies, preparing learners to become responsible, compassionate members of society (Berkowitz & Bier, 2004).
+Such programmes must also be inclusive, valuing diverse perspectives and ensuring all learners feel a sense of belonging and moral agency.

 Martin Luther King, Jr's statement has a place in society not only in the world we are presently living in but at the core of our very being, where character education transcends placing emphasis on academic knowledge.
 The world at large may have made strides when it comes to technology and other advancements of this century.
 However, when reading media posts or watching television there is clear evidence that in some schools there is an erosion of basic values and character traits that were essential for our forefathers.
 Turning back time and reflecting on conversations that I had with my grandparents, many of the social ills that are predominant today were on a very small scale from their perspective.
 According to them it could be attributed to the change in family structures and the rapid pace at which the world is evolving.